Afsnee

-Afsnee is a village in the Belgian province of East Flanders.
-It is part of the urban area of the province's capital city Ghent.
+Afsnee ([ˈɑfsneː]) is a sub-municipality of the city of Ghent located in the province of East Flanders, Flemish Region, Belgium.
+It was a separate municipality until 1977.
+On 1 January 1977, it was merged into Ghent.

 It is situated at the banks of the river Lys.

 Maurice and Anna De Weert bought a farm at Afsnee in 1895 beside the Lys which had belonged to a Dominican Monastery.
 Anna would paint there.